prayanshchh/file-operation/README.md

 ## Overview

-**MCP Server** is a full-stack application for AI-powered file operations on user workspaces, built with:
+**FileOps: MinIO S3 MCP** is a full-stack application for AI-powered file operations on user workspaces, built with:

 - **FastAPI** (Python) for the backend API
 - **MinIO** (S3-compatible object storage) for storing user ZIP workspaces and files